NBISweden/AGAT/docs/gxf.md

 ### GFF2
 (29-09-2000)

-**/!\ Note**: Some of the changes we will see have been implemented before the offical release of the version 2.
-As consequence, several interemediate states between version 1 and 2 have existed.
+**/!\ Note**: Some of the changes we will see have been implemented before the offical release of GFF2.
+As a consequence, several interemediate states between version 1 and 2 have existed.
 We can call them GFF1.X.
-I will not discuss further these intermediate states.
+I will not further discuss these intermediate states.

-**16/12/98**: Discussions with **Lincoln Stein** and **others**,the Version 2 format of GFF is proposed.
+**16/12/98**: Discussions with **Lincoln Stein** and **others**, the Version 2 format of GFF is proposed.

 **17/11/99**: **Gene Feature Finding** Version 2 format is conceptually generalized to be the **General Feature Format**

 The GFF2 format is conceptualized since the 16/12/98 but becomes officially the default version the 2000-9-29.
 [Here is the official description](snapshots/sanger_gff2.md) which is a snapshot from here: https://web.archive.org/web/20010208224442/http://www.sanger.ac.uk:80/Software/formats/GFF/GFF_Spec.shtml.

 You can find the first description (03 Feb 2000) of the GFF2 [here](snapshots/GFF2_Spec_first_draft_03_feb_2000.html) that comes from here: ftp://ftp.sanger.ac.uk/pub/resources/software/gff-old/gff/.

-Here we will review changes occured from the version 1.
+Here we will review changes from GFF1.

 => The **Gene Feature Finding** has been  generalized to accomodate RNA and Protein feature files and has been renamed the **General Feature Format** while retaining the same acronym GFF.

-The main change from Version 1 to Version 2 is the addition of an optional 9th field with tag-value type structure (essentially semicolon-separated .ace format) used for any additional material on the line.
+The main change from Version 1 to Version 2 is the revision of the optional 9th field with tag-value type structure (essentially semicolon-separated .ace format) used for any additional material on the line.
 Version 2 also allows '.' as a score, for features for which there is no score.
 With the changes taking place to version 2 of the format, we also allow for feature sets to be defined over RNA and Protein sequences, as well as genomic DNA.
 This is used for example by the EMBOSS project to provide standard format output for all features as an option.
 In this case the <strand> and <frame> fields should be set to '.'.
 To assist this transition in specification, a new #Type Meta-Comment has been added.

 #### Definition

-This GFF2 format contains 8 madatory fields and 9th one optional.
+This GFF2 format contains 8 mandatory fields followed by optional fields.
 Fields are:

       <seqname> <source> <feature> <start> <end> <score> <strand> <frame> [group/attributes] [comments]

-Definition of these fields are (For better lisibility here is included only differences with GFF1):
+Differences in these fields from GFF1 are as follows:

     <seqname>
         /